otihub/datgists/quickStartBestPractices.md

 ## Style/Best Practices
+- Gist file names should be written in camel case as so `roryIsAwesome.md`
 - Always start with a tile, it should explain what the Gist is all about.
 Further, it should be styled at the one \# level.
 - Include an **Intro** section to go more in depth to what the Gist is about making it clear to the reader what they will get out of it
 - Update the [Gist Index](https://github.com/otihub/datgists/edit/master/index.md) with the requisit information so people can find it later.
+- Add pictures to the `pictures` directory